GeeNahz/dbms-backend/README.md

 ## Project setup

-- Within the root folder, create a .env
+- Within the root directory, create a .env file

-- Update the .env file with the details in .env.example
+- Update the .env file with contents from .env.example

 - Substitute the SECRET_KEY value with one you generated